 Sonosky Chambers Sachse Endreson & Perry / Albuquerque, NM

-Prospects for continued funding: Update on activities taking place at the key Congressional committees
+Prospects for continued federal funding for water rights settlements: Update on activities taking place at the key Congressional committees

 Katie Brossy, Esq.